Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 Since the dipole contribution alone is sufficient to describe this S-BIC, we compute the SVD in Secs.~\ref{sec:infinite}–\ref{sec:degenerate} using a basis of vector spherical waves with $\ell_{\rm max} = 1$.
-In Sec.~\ref{sec:fabry}, we consider Fabry–Perot accidental BICs (A-BICs) in arrays of dielectric rods, using a basis of vector cylindrical waves with $k_z = 0$ and $m_{\rm max} = 2$.
+In Sec.~\ref{sec:fabry}, we consider Fabry--Perot accidental BICs (A-BICs) in arrays of dielectric rods, using a basis of vector cylindrical waves with $k_z = 0$ and $m_{\rm max} = 2$ (please note the permutation of coordinate axes for cylindrical waves, see Appendix~\ref{sec:sph_waves}).
 In Sec.~\ref{sec:acoustic}, we study acoustic A-BICs in arrays of spherical particles using a basis of scalar spherical waves with $\ell_{\rm max} = 2$.
-We emphasize that the results remain essentially unchanged upon increasing $\ell_{\rm max}$ or $m_{\rm max}$, at the expense of increased computational cost.
-For the SVD of the S-matrix, we include diffraction orders with $|\mathbf{G}_{0,0}| = 0$ and $|\mathbf{G}_{n_x,n_y}| = 2\pi/L$, except in Sec.~\ref{sec:substrate}, where diffraction orders up to $|\mathbf{G}_{n_x,n_y}| = 8\pi/L$ are included to ensure convergence in the presence of a substrate.
+We emphasize that the results remain essentially unchanged upon increasing $\ell_{\rm max}$ or $m_{\rm max}$, at the expense of increased computational cost (see Appendix~\ref{sec:time}).
+For the SVD of the \textit{S}-matrix, we include diffraction orders with $|\mathbf{G}_{0,0}| = 0$ and $|\mathbf{G}_{n_x,n_y}| = 2\pi/L$, except in Sec.~\ref{sec:substrate}, where diffraction orders up to $|\mathbf{G}_{n_x,n_y}| = 8\pi/L$ are included to ensure convergence in the presence of a substrate.

-Table~\ref{tab:summary} summarizes the classes of systems that can be modeled using the SVD of the effective T-matrix and the S-matrix and that are considered as examples in this work.
+Table~\ref{tab:summary} summarizes the classes of systems that can be modeled using the SVD of the effective \textit{T}-matrix and the \textit{S}-matrix and that are considered as examples in this work.